West Air Sweden Flight 294: Search

 Both Norwegian and Swedish authorities searched for the aircraft, discovering the wreckage at 03:10 in the morning.
-The accident site was located at an elevation of 1000 m in a remote area near Lake Akkajaure, approximately 10 km from the Norwegian border.
+The accident site was located at an elevation of 1000 m in a remote area near Lake Akkajaure in Sweden, approximately 10 km from the Norwegian border.
 The aircraft remains were spread in a circle approximately 50 m in diameter, which was said to suggest a high‑energy impact.